Typographical error

 Titivillus is a demon said to introduce errors into the work of scribes.
 This is a 14th century illustration of Titivillus at a scribe's desk.

-A typographical error (often shortened to typo), also called a misprint, is a mistake (such as a spelling or transposition error) made in the typing of printed or electronic material.
+A typographical error (often shortened to typo), also called a misprint, is a spelling or transposition mistake made in the typing of printed or electronic material.
 Historically, this referred to mistakes in manual typesetting.
 The term is used of errors caused by mechanical failure or miskeying.
 Before the arrival of printing, the copyist's mistake or scribal error was the equivalent for manuscripts.
 Most typos involve simple duplication, omission, transposition, or substitution of a small number of characters.

 Marking typos

 Typesetting

 Historically, the process of converting a manuscript to a printed document required a typesetter to copy the text and print a first "galley proof" (familiarly, "a proof").
 It may contain typographical errors ("printer's errors"), as a result of human error during typesetting.
 Traditionally, a proofreader compares the manuscript with the corresponding typeset portion, and then marks any errors (sometimes called "line edits") using standard proofreaders' marks.